Email FacebookTwitterMenu burgerClose thin

 Share

-A minor IRA beneficiary refers to a child who inherits an individual retirement account.
-Special rules apply when a minor is named as a beneficiary, including requirements for managing the account and guidelines for withdrawals.
+A minor IRA beneficiary is a child who inherits an individual retirement account (IRA).
+Special rules apply when a minor is a beneficiary, including requirements for managing the account and making withdrawals.
 Typically, a custodian or guardian must oversee the IRA until the child reaches the age of majority.
-Additionally, minors who inherit an IRA from a parent don’t need to follow the SECURE Act’s 10-year rule for distributions until they reach age 21.
+Additionally, minors who inherit an IRA from a parent don’t need to follow the SECURE Act’s 10-year rule for distributions until age 21.

 A financial advisor can help you manage your assets and plan for the next generation of your family.
 Connect with an advisor today.